Getting your benefits backdated

 If you or your partner get Income Support, income-related ESA or income-based JSA, your claim can be backdated for up to a month.
 You’ll need a 'good reason' for not claiming earlier.
 For example, if you were ill or in hospital or the council gave you the wrong advice.

 If neither of you gets Income Support, income-related ESA or income-based JSA, your claim can be backdated for up to 3 months.
 You don’t need to explain why you couldn’t claim earlier.

 Council Tax Reduction

 If you are of pension age you don't have to give a reason for not claiming in time - you just have to show that you qualified for benefits during that time.
 You can get Council Tax Reduction backdated for up to three months.

 What are good reasons for claiming late?

-- You were given information that was incorrect (this must have come from someone who should know about benefits, for example someone from the Department for Work and Pensions, the housing benefit or council tax benefits department or an adviser, but not family or friends).
+You were given information that was incorrect (this must have come from someone who should know about benefits, for example someone from the Department for Work and Pensions, or an adviser, but not family or friends).

 These are just examples of things that could have prevented you from claiming earlier.
 You might have other reasons.
 It is usually not enough to say you did not realise that you would have been entitled to benefit, unless there was good reason why you could not have investigated this yourself.